 We're also realists though, so if you're too busy planning your Japanese adventure to keep an eye on the currency, simply sign up for rate alerts and let us do the hard work for you.

-Below, we have the mean of 68 bank forecasts, compared to CommBank and Citigroup forecasts for the Yen for 2019.
+Below, we have the mean of 68 bank forecasts, compared to CommBank and Citigroup forecasts for the Yen for 2019/20 peak travel seasons.

 AUD to Japanese yen forecast

-According to the mean forecast, if you can hold out on purchasing your Yen until Q2 2019, it is predicted that you’ll pocket an extra ¥1,000.
+Let's use Citigroup and Commbank as an example.
+If you keep an eye on exchange rates, you could pocked an extra 600 yen.
 What will this mean for your travels?
 To answer this we’ve put the number into more important terms, food.

 If those extra meals aren’t worth learning a bit about forecasting then I don’t know what is.